GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: Introduction

-\paragraph{Limitations and Gaps in Existing Work.} There has been growing interest in asynchronous RL as a means of addressing the scalability challenges of modern large-scale systems.
-However, existing efforts leave a critical gap in understanding and controlling the \emph{learning dynamics} induced by asynchrony.
-Broadly, prior work falls into two categories.
-The first line of research is \emph{systems-oriented}~\citep{fu2025areal,sheng2025laminarscalableasynchronousrl,lu2025iirollflash}: it focuses on exploiting the engineering benefits of asynchrony—such as mitigating stragglers, improving hardware utilization, and maximizing throughput under asynchronous execution.
-These approaches typically treat the learning algorithm as a black box and devote limited attention to how stale rollouts and delayed updates fundamentally alter the underlying training process.
-The second line is \emph{algorithm-oriented}~\citep{xi2025bapo,zheng2025m2po,li2026a3poacceleratingasynchronousllm}: it develops asynchronous RL methods from a largely system-agnostic perspective.
-They primarily emphasize \emph{distributional corrections} to reduce the mismatch between the on-policy distribution in synchronous training and the off- or stale-policy distributions induced by asynchrony.
-While such corrections can be effective when training dynamics remain stable and free from collapse, they overlook a more fundamental issue: asynchronous and synchronous training can exhibit \emph{qualitatively different training dynamics}.
-As we demonstrate in this paper, naïvely applying asynchronous execution to GRPO-style updates—without explicitly accounting for the resulting training dynamics—can lead to severe instability and even training collapse.
+\paragraph{Limitations and Gaps in Existing Work.} There has been growing interest in asynchronous RL as a means of addressing scalability challenges, but existing efforts leave a critical gap in understanding the \emph{learning dynamics} induced by asynchrony.
+Prior work falls into two categories. \emph{Systems-oriented} approaches~\citep{fu2025areal,sheng2025laminarscalableasynchronousrl,lu2025iirollflash} focus on engineering benefits such as mitigating stragglers and maximizing throughput, typically treating the learning algorithm as a black box. \emph{Algorithm-oriented} approaches~\citep{xi2025bapo,zheng2025m2po,li2026a3poacceleratingasynchronousllm} emphasize \emph{distributional corrections} to reduce the mismatch between on-policy and stale-policy distributions.
+While such corrections can be effective when training dynamics remain stable, they overlook a more fundamental issue: asynchronous and synchronous training can exhibit \emph{qualitatively different training dynamics}.
+As we demonstrate, naïvely applying asynchronous execution to GRPO-style updates can lead to severe instability and training collapse.